ccluett/viscous.tech/content/about.md

 nav: true
 ---

 Viscous Technologies was founded by Chris Cluett to develop innovative solutions and impactful technologies for the maritime industry.
-Chris is a professional naval architect and mechanical engineer, with experience designing and fabricating autonomous underwater vehicles (AUVs), surface vessels and hydro-mechanical systems.
+Chris is a naval architect and mechanical engineer, with experience designing and building autonomous underwater vehicles, surface vessels, and hydro-mechanical systems.

 <br>
 {% include figure.html img="img_312438.jpg" width="100%" %}